Ten heart-healthy habits

 9. Limit sitting time at the computer or TV

-Also be sure to visit your primary care provider regularly for check ups and preventive care, to monitor your cardiovascular health, and catch signs of a problem as early as possible.
+Also be sure to visit your primary care provider regularly for check-ups, preventive care, to monitor your cardiovascular health, and to catch signs of a problem as early as possible.